 Betta Tanks without Filter

 Avoiding filters in betta tanks will require more effort to maintain the tank conditions.
 In filterless setups, it becomes more challenging to ensure better care of the fish.
-In such tanks, water quality deteriorates quickly, leading to stress, disease, and a shorter lifespan of the fish.
-Stagnant water in betta tanks increases the buildup of harmful bacteria, parasites, and fungi that may lead to severe health concerns like fin rot, ich, and other bacterial or fungal diseases.
+In such tanks, water quality deteriorates quickly, leading to stress, disease and a shorter lifespan of the fish.
+Stagnant water in betta tanks increases the buildup of harmful bacteria, parasites and fungi that may lead to severe health concerns like fin rot, ich (white spot disease), and other bacterial or fungal diseases.

 You may need to perform large weekly water changes to keep ammonia and nitrite levels to the least minimum.
 Water changes must be done every 24-72 hours to avoid health risks to the fish.